Winds of change are blowing. Deep in the heart of Texas, a city-owned utility is going all-in on clean energy.

 Today, the city provides its citizens with 100 percent clean energy and recently signed a big solar contract.

 The move away from fossil fuels will help protect the climate.
-It may also save water because fossil fuel extraction is water-intensive – a big draw-back in a drought-prone state.Georgetown, Texas now provides its citizens with 100 percent clean energy.
-Click To Tweet
+It may also save water because fossil fuel extraction is water-intensive – a big draw-back in a drought-prone state.”Georgetown, Click To Tweet

 But the motivation was largely financial.
 By signing long-term wind and solar contracts, the city locked in low rates for the next 25 years.
 This protects against future spikes in natural gas prices, and Mayor Dale Ross says this allows the city to offer cheap electricity.